eafit-apolo/apolo-users/docs/source/software/applications/wrf/4.2/installation.rst

       ./configure

 #.
-Remove the "time" command from the following line.
+Remove the "time" command from the following line in the configure.wrf file.

    .. code-block:: bash